 So, if you think your gut is in need of repair, you will need to improve your gut integrity.
 The easiest and fastest way to do this is by taking two teaspoons of L-glutamine powder, one teaspoon at night, in water, just before you go to bed, and one teaspoon on rising, waiting an hour before you eat.
 Do this for one week.

-You could also try a combination formula like my Digestpro, which provides probiotics both Lactobacillus acidophilus, bifidobacteria with glutamine and digestive enzymes for at least a month to give your digestive system a tune-up.
+You could also try a combination formula like my Digestpro, which provides probiotics both Lactobacillus acidophilus, bifidobacteria with glutamine and Digestive enzymes break down carbohydrates, fats and proteins into their smallest components, allowing them to be absorbed by the body.
+Examples of digestive enzymes include… for at least a month to give your digestive system a tune-up.

 I’d also recommend identifying and eliminating any foods you may be intolerant to with York Test’s FoodScan home test.